bakr-mostafa/DEPI-git-a2-repo3/README.md

 ## Overview

-In this assignment, I demonstrated the process of pushing changes to multiple Git repositories.
+In this assignment, I demonstrated the process of pushing changes to multiple Git repositories with a single command.
 The task involved the following steps:

 1. **Creating three remote repositories** on GitHub.
 2. **Cloning one of the repositories** to my local machine.